 5. Price Quotation.
 The quoted price I provide before commencing is based on the scope of the work given at the time of our initial contact during the briefing stage and any documentation provided.
 Following our initial chat and after agreeing to the time required to complete the task, I provide you with a quotation and a breakdown of the process to complete the task within the agreed time.
 The quote is valid for 30 days.
 Any subsequent changes to the task will mean a revised quote.
 While I’ll do what I can, due to commitments to other clients it’s unfortunately not always possible to extend the agreed time if changes are made.
 I generally quote a day-rate unless an hourly rate is preferred and a minimum booking is for one day.

 6. Revisions.
-Any quotes include two rounds of revisions upon delivery.
-By revision I mean minor refinements and tweaks over and above the daily feedback given by you the client during the development process.
-So for example, I wouldn’t call it a revision if you initially request a depiction of a medieval streetscape, and provide regular comment and feedback on the progress only then to decide upon delivery that it really ought to be a futuristic city instead.
-A tweak to levels, additional street-signs or some additional people for example is within the scope of a revision.
+Quotes include two rounds of revisions upon delivery.
+By revision I mean minor refinements and tweaks over and above the daily feedback given by you during the development process.
+So for example, I wouldn’t call it a revision if the depiction of a medieval street-scape is requested, only then for it to be decided upon delivery and after all progress has been signed off that the street-scape should instead be cyberpunk.
+Adding a person, levels-tweaks and lights in the windows would certainly be revisions.

 If you have any questions or if you’re looking for a freelancer with the ability and experience to bring your ideas to life, don’t hesitate to drop me a line!